nesciosium/CY_BSE_Portfolio/index.md

 A button is a special type of switch with two modes: on and off.
 A button will stay in one mode, such as on/off, until pushed: which is when the button provides a momentary electrical signal.
 This makes buttons much more useful compared to switches in cases such as typing or switching between multiple different functions (such as for changing the strength of an LED light bulb).

 Challenges/Complications:
-  Soldering:
 One reason soldering was a complication for me was because there were many small wires that needed to be soldered to the PCB board.
 As a result, this task was extremely time consuming.
 Another reason soldering was a problem was because each wire required proper soldering in order to be able to send an electrical current.
 Because of this, everything that had too little  solder or solder that was applied incorrectly did not work.
 For example, I did not add enough solder to my dot matrix, therefore, my LED dot matrices were not lighting up when they  should have.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.